 Starting from mr6.2.1, location, acc and dialogs data are stored in RedisDB allowing better system performaces.
 In order to be more flexible and to reduce the downtime of the system, only acc and dialogs data have been moved to RedisDB during the upgrade.
-The migration of the location data to RedisDB will speedup the system and it is mandatory for future upgrades to mr7.5.X.
-To complete the process you can execute the following commands right now or anytime during out of business hours.
+To complete the process with the location data, execute the following commands: